dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

      either a host name or a *presentation-form* Internet address.
      Required.
    :keyword service: An instance of ``<string>``.
 A ``<string>``
-     containing an abstract name for a service with a “well-known port”, such as ``"ftp"`` or ``"daytime"``.
+     containing an abstract name for a service with a "well-known port", such as ``"ftp"`` or ``"daytime"``.
 Valid names depend on the configuration of the DNS.
 Required unless ``port:`` is supplied.
    :keyword protocol: An instance of ``<string>`` naming the protocol.